vilassn/whisper_android/README.md

-# Offline Speech Recognition with OpenAI Whisper and TensorFlow Lite
+# Offline Speech Recognition with Whisper & TFLite

+This repository offers two Android apps leveraging the OpenAI Whisper speech-to-text model.
+One app uses the TensorFlow Lite Java API for easy Java integration, while the other employs the TensorFlow Lite Native API for enhanced performance.
+It also includes a Python script for model generation and pre-built APKs for straightforward deployment.

+## 📂 Folder Structure

+- **whisper_java**:
+  An Android app using the TensorFlow Lite Java API for model inference with Whisper, ideal for Java developers integrating TensorFlow Lite.

+- **whisper_native**:
+  An Android app utilizing the TensorFlow Lite Native API for model inference, offering optimized performance for developers preferring native code.

+- **models_and_scripts**:
+  Contains a Python script to convert Whisper models into TensorFlow Lite format and includes pre-generated TFLite models.
+  - `generate_model.py`: Script for generating TFLite models.
+  - `generated_model`: Directory with optimized TFLite models.

+- **demo_and_apk**:
+  Contains pre-built APKs for direct Android installation.

+## 🚀 How to Use

+- **Running the Whisper Java App**
+  1. Navigate to the `whisper_java` folder.
+  2. Open the project in Android Studio.
+  3. Build and run on an Android device or emulator.

+- **Running the Whisper Native App**
+  - Follow similar steps as above for the `whisper_native` app.

+## Whisper ASR Integration Guide
 This guide explains how to integrate Whisper and Recorder class in Android apps for audio recording and speech recognition.

-## Whisper ASR Integration Guide

 Here are separate code snippets for using `Whisper` and `Recorder`: